terrorizer1980/hassio-addons/wireguard-clients/DOCS.md

 ## Web UI

-The Web UI, accessible only from within Home Assistant, allows you to monitor the status of your tunnels.
+The Web UI, accessible only from within Home Assistant, allows you to monitor the status of your tunnels, as well as start and stop them at will.
 It auto-refreshes every 30 seconds.